 The next application cycle will open on May 6 and close on July 12.

-The PAEA Student Health Policy Fellowship is designed to enhance students’ understanding of political processes and health policy.
-The goal is to inspire and prepare fellows for grassroots advocacy that promotes the PA profession as an integral part of the health care system.
+The SHPF is designed to enhance students’ understanding of the political process and health policy.
+The ultimate goal is to inspire and prepare fellows for lifelong grassroots advocacy, both in Washington and at home, that promotes the PA profession as an integral part of the health care system.

-This program is a three-day intensive workshop in Washington, DC, where fellows will learn, interact with fellow leaders, and advocate on Capitol Hill.
+This program starts with a three-day intensive workshop in Washington, DC, where fellows will learn about advocacy and policymaking processes, interact with fellow leaders, and meet with their representatives and staff on Capitol Hill.
 By the end of the fellowship, participants will have developed skills in three key areas:

-In addition to the three-day meeting in Washington, DC, the fellowship requires that each participant complete an advocacy project under the guidance of a program faculty mentor by September 2018.
-Advocacy projects should be innovative and demonstrate a positive impact on the PA profession, local or state community, or PA programs.
+In addition to the three-day meeting in Washington, DC, the fellowship requires that each participant complete an advocacy project under the guidance of a program faculty mentor by September 2019 and agree to participate in periodic follow-up surveys from PAEA.
+Advocacy projects should be creative and demonstrate a positive impact on the PA profession, local or state community, or PA programs.
 Examples of past projects include: